noelkronenberg/pimado/README.md

 # Pimado

 A local browser-based to-do list application with markdown export.

+You may try the beta – or contribute to the development.
 View the [showcase](https://github.com/noelkronenberg/pimado#showcase) for a visual representation of the current product, or [this](https://github.com/noelkronenberg/pimado/projects/1) project for the future roadmap.

 ## Basic Requirements